slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On science

 <!--
-> *"The price of success in philosophy is triviality."
--- C. Glymour*
-- technology is applied science
 - theories are explanations, not predictions. prediction comes after the explanation
 - theories are not derived from anything. human minds crete them by rearranging, combining, altering and adding to existing ideias. we guess.
 - science transforms raw materials (resources) into civilization.